Exposes underlying errors by lifting both successful and failed

 is an optional Scheduler reference that will get used for scheduling the actual async execution; if one isn't provided then Scheduler.global gets used, which also allows for local overrides, being a DynamicRef

-Builds an already complete Future
+Builds an already complete Future from a Try value.

 import { Success, Failure, Future } from "funfix"